Wallace Marosek

 Contact

-I am most inspired through travel and the thrill of creating outdoors.
+As I’ve continued to paint as an adult, I have found that I am most inspired to paint while outdoors, especially while traveling.
 My work is immediate, spontaneous, a response to fugitive light and the mercurial nature of atmospheric conditions.
-I am inspired to capture the unique moment with my brush and paints.
+I am inspired to capture the unique moment with brush and paint.
 In terms of traditional classifications, some may conclude that I am a representational painter.
-However, I do not seek to accurately show objects or places.
-Rather, suggestions of color, texture, the rhythm and pattern of light - these are, for me, the elements which compose a painting.
-What matters most to me is to translate nature's awe-inspiring grandeur, whether it be landscapes or florals, into another visual language - my personal interpretation.
-My composition is different from another artist's which makes the creative process so very exciting.
-I strive to achieve realistic abstractions; my end piece therefore does not emphasize the exact, literal scene but rather the fundamental spirit of place, time, atmosphere, scent.
+However, I do not seek to accurately show objects or places, rather, suggestions of color, texture, the rhythm and pattern of light - these are, for me, the elements which compose a painting.
+What matters most to me is to translate nature’s awe-inspiring grandeur, whether it be landscapes or florals, into another visual language - my personal interpretation.
+I achieve realistic abstractions; my end piece therefore does not emphasize the exact, literal scene but rather the fundamental spirit of place, time, atmosphere, fragrances.

 Previous